-Shifter - Silver2
+Shifter - Silver2 (each)

 These have been a long time in the making; more than five years, and three and a half years of designing and prototyping.
-They’ve been stupidly expensive, the details of which we’re not going to divulge, because it would make us look like stupid businesspeople.
-But they are worth it.
-They came out better than we’d hoped at our most idealistic, because they took so long and we discovered theretofore unrealized possible improvements on the way.
+They’ve been stupidly expensive to develop, but they came out better than we’d hoped at our most idealistic, and are one of the things we're most proud of.

 Here’s how to buy shifters, depending on how you set them up:

 SILVER2-O: Bar-end RIGHT, Thumby LEFT (inside or behind the bar)

 SILVER2-X: Bar-end LEFT, Thumby RIGHT( inside or behind the bar)

 For thumb shifters, the O mounts on the LEFT, inside the bar.
 The X mounts on the RIGHT, inside the bar.
 Think of the animal OX.
 The O is on the left, etc.

 For bar-end shifters, it's the opposite.
 You can remember this by considering that in the real alphabet, O comes before X, and we read from left to right, so the X goes on the left and the O goes on the right, which is just the opposite of the way we read.